jimatas/Developist.Core.Cqrs/README.md

 #### Intercepting
 Another concept included in this library is that of interceptors.
 Interceptors can be thought of as filters that allow you to add additional behavior around message processing.
 The main purpose of an interceptor is to modify or enhance the behavior of a command or query handler.
-Interceptors are often used to add cross-cutting concerns such as logging, authentication, validation, or authorization.

 When a message is dispatched, the dispatcher first applies all the interceptors that have been registered for that message type.
 The interceptors are arranged in a pipeline, with each interceptor being responsible for performing a specific behavior.